InsightsByIvy/FinTech-User-Analytics/README.md

 ### Personal Reflection
 This capstone project has been a valuable opportunity to apply analytical skills to a real-world problem.
 One area I found particularly challenging was developing a dashboard that is not only functional but also visually appealing and intuitive.
 I realised that creating a compelling user experience takes more time and design consideration than expected, especially when balancing clarity, interactivity, and aesthetics.
 Although I started with a clear project plan, I learned the importance of staying adaptable.
-As the project progressed, some assumptions changed, whether due to data limitations or evolving goals—which required me to adjust my approach.
+As the project progressed, some assumptions changed, whether due to data limitations or evolving goals, which required me to adjust my approach.
 Moving forward, I aim to improve my design and UI skills to create dashboards that communicate insights more powerfully.
 I also plan to continue refining my ability to adapt project plans in real-time, while maintaining focus on the core objectives.

 ## Ethical Considerations